jasparagus/BrainzMRI/README.md

 ## Cross-Platform Like Synchronization

+### Current Status
-* **Current Status:** One-way **"Last.fm → ListenBrainz"** import is implemented via the **"Import Last.fm Likes"** button in the header bar.
+One-way **"Last.fm → ListenBrainz"** import is implemented via the **"Import Last.fm Likes"** button in the header bar.
 This fetches loved tracks from Last.fm, resolves MBIDs via the Resolver Engine, diffs against existing likes, and pushes new likes to ListenBrainz with user confirmation.

-* **Remaining Roadmap:**
+### Remaining
 1. **"ListenBrainz to Last.fm"**: One-way push of LB likes to Last.fm.
 2. **"Full Sync (Additive)"**: Bidirectional merge — any track liked on *either* service is pushed to the other.
 3. **Sync Manager Dialog**: A dedicated UI for selecting sync mode and reviewing the diff before execution.

-## Group Artists, Albums
-* Goal: reduce clutter from near-identical versions of similar (related) tracks and albums, such as deluxe or remasters.
-* Workflow: add a checkbox "Group Similar Albums, Artists, and Tracks" (or similar) that will group each artist, album (release), and track by its parent (higher-level, per MusicBrainz) mbid so that variants of the same artist, album, and/or track are grouped together.
-This will not modify the raw listen data, but should impact all reports for aggregation purposes.

-## Listen Deletion
-* Goal: Allow users to delete individual listens from their **ListenBrainz** and/or **Last.fm** history directly from the "Raw Listens" view.
-* Workflow: User selects rows in the Raw Listens table, clicks a "Delete Selected" button, confirms via dialog, and the selected listens are removed from the remote service(s) via API.

-## Heatmaps
-* Goal: Visualizations for listening density (Hour of Day vs Day of Week).

-## Streak Detection
-* Goal: Identify "Binge Listening" sessions for a specific artists, albums, or tracks, in which the user listened to multiple tracks from the same artist, album, or track in a short period of time (consecutive days/hours of specific artists, albums, or tracks above some automatic threshold using a simple statistical method to identify outliers).
-* Workflow: add a new report type for "Binge Listens" that plots a graph of all 3 types of listens (artist, album, and track) and highlights the outliers as a function of time (within the filtered dataset) using the standard filters.

 ## Re-Evaluate Thresholds (duration)
 * The "duration" filter relies on poor quality track duration data, which is often missing or wrong.
 It is helpful to treat long tracks with appropriate weight, but is not particularly robust otherwise.
 Consider ways to effectively use it.
 Maybe add a duration cache per mbid?

-## Relative Time
-* Enable time selection with a few presets, such as ("Last Month", "Last Year", 20XX, etc., which will auto-populate the "days ago" or "last listened" filters)

 ## Miscellaneous Improvements and Fixes
 * Rename track_name -> Track (in Raw Listens view)